RoboKiwi/RoboKiwi.com/content/blog/2008-10-19-operas-mama-analyses-the-spread-and-use-of-web-technologies.md

 The Opera guys have created a project called **MAMA** &#8211; "Metadata Analysis and Mining Application".
 It is designed to trawl the web and analyse what technologies and techniques are actually being used in web pages.

-Their intial study results are in, taken from 3 and a half million URLs.
+Their initial study results are in, taken from 3 and a half million URLs.

 Interestingly, tables are still right up there with most popular tags, suggesting there are still a lot of people using tables for layouts, particularly when you see this quote: